Kequc/kequapp.github.io/content/3-core-api/2-create-branch.md

 | **errorHandlers** | *Error handlers* | `[]` |
 | **renderers** | *Renderers* | `[]` |

+The `createBranch` function allows you to organize your routes into logical sections, or branches.
+Each branch can have its own set of routes, actions, error handlers, and renderers.

 A branch of the application will distribute the given options, actions, error handlers, and renderers through a section of branches and routes.

 ### Example